sed-group/sed-backend/README.md

 - Pull the project
 - cd to the project directory
 - run `docker network create --driver bridge sedlab`.
 This will create a shared network so that the containers can communicate with each other.
 - run `docker build -t sed-backend-img .`.
-This will create the docker image.
+This will create the docker image using the Dockerfile situated in this directory.
 - run `docker run -d --name sed-backend -p 80:80 --network sedlab sed-backend-img`.
-This will create the docker container using the image.
+This will create the docker container using the image, and include it into the sedlab network.
 - Check if it worked.
 Log on to `http://localhost/docs`.
 You should be seeing the API documentation.
+However, since the database is not plugged in, most things won't be operational.

 **Database**
 - cd to the project directory
 - cd to <project directory>/apps/core
 - run `docker build -t sed-backend-core-db-img .`
 - run `docker run -d --name sed-backend-core-db -p 3010:3306 --network sedlab sed-backend-core-db-img`

+**Finally**
+Now that you have both containers in place, stop sed-backend.
+The backend container needs to be started LAST to ensure that all databases are online during startup.
+- run `docker stop sed-backend`
+- run `docker start sed-backend`

 ## Old school setup
 So you're feeling fancy and you want to do it all by yourself even though there is an easy to use dockerfile?